CBP Officer

 If you ran the Southern border for a year and had an unlimited budget, what investments or upgrades would you make?

-Asked by j.j. over 9 years ago
+Asked by j.j. almost 10 years ago

 I think we need more officers and dogs.
 Officers are constantly getting forced doubles on a regular basis.
 Doing this, you kill the moral of the Officers which negatively impact both job performance and interactions with the public.
 When you have more Officers, more drugs will get caught and people would potentially be treated better.
 Speaking of drugs, the dogs are an INCREDIBLE tool.
 Our dogs are regarded as the best in the world for finding drugs; other countries' governments come train their dogs with ours.